CQWu/American_Football_Analytics/Intro_to_American_Football.md

 * **High School Football:** Governed by state-level athletic associations, high school football is immensely popular across the United States.
 Teams are typically organized into divisions based on school size, with champions crowned through state playoff tournaments.

 * **College Football (NCAA):** The National Collegiate Athletic Association (NCAA) oversees college football.
 The highest level is **Division I**, which is split into the **Football Bowl Subdivision (FBS)** and the **Football Championship Subdivision (FCS)**.
 The FBS is composed of larger schools organized into conferences (e.g., SEC, Big Ten).
-For decades, its champion was determined by polls, but it now uses a four-team **College Football Playoff** to crown a national champion (NCAA, 2023).
+For many decades, college football’s national champion was determined by polls and rankings.
+In 2014, the College Football Playoff (CFP) introduced a four‑team single-elimination tournament to crown a champion.
+More recently, beginning with the 2024 season, the CFP expanded to a **12‑team playoff format**.
+The most recent national champion—**Ohio State**—secured the title by defeating **Notre Dame**, 34‑23, during the inaugural 12‑team championship game.

 * **National Football League (NFL):** The pinnacle of the sport.
 The NFL consists of 32 teams, divided equally into two conferences: the American Football Conference (AFC) and the National Football Conference (NFC).
 Each conference is further divided into four divisions (North, South, East, West).
 After an 18-week regular season, 14 teams (7 from each conference) advance to a single-elimination playoff tournament.
 The conference champions then face off in the **Super Bowl**, one of the most-watched sporting events in the world (NBC Sports, 2024).
+In Super Bowl LIX on February 9, 2025, the NFC champion **Philadelphia Eagles** convincingly defeated the AFC champion **Kansas City Chiefs**, 40–22, denying the Chiefs a historic three‑peat.

 ---